feast

 Type: Fixed date

-On a mountain in Galilee, in the presence of three disciples — Peter, James, and John — Jesus was transfigured.
+On a mountain in Galilee, in the presence of three disciples, Jesus was transfigured.
 His face shone like the sun.
 His garments became white as light.
 Moses and Elijah appeared alongside him.
-And the disciples fell on their faces, overwhelmed.
+And the disciples fell on their faces.

 The feast of the Transfiguration commemorates this event.
-But for the Orthodox tradition, and for the hesychast stream within it particularly, the Transfiguration is not merely a historical event to be commemorated.
-It is the central icon of what the entire spiritual life is moving toward, and the theological foundation for the most significant controversy in late Byzantine theology.
+For the Orthodox tradition, and for the hesychast stream within it particularly, the Transfiguration is not merely a historical event to be commemorated.
+It is the central icon of what the entire spiritual life is moving toward — and the theological foundation for the most significant controversy in late Byzantine theology.

 The light that shone from Christ on Mount Tabor was not a physical light created for the occasion.
-It was not an apparition or a vision in the sense of something generated by the disciples' minds.
-The tradition insists: it was the uncreated divine light — the eternal radiance of the divine nature — shining through and from the glorified humanity of Christ, visible to the eyes of the disciples because those disciples had been prepared, in that moment, to see it.
+It was not a vision in the sense of something generated by the disciples' minds.
+The tradition insists: it was the uncreated divine light — the eternal radiance of the divine nature — shining through and from the glorified humanity of Christ, made visible to the disciples because they had been prepared, in that moment, to see it.

 The Palamite Foundation

 Gregory Palamas made the Transfiguration the theological ground of his defense of hesychasm.
-His opponents, following a certain kind of apophatic theology, argued that if God is truly beyond all creaturely reach, the light the hesychasts reported seeing could not be genuinely divine — it must be a created phenomenon, a spiritual effect, not God himself.
+His opponents argued that if God is truly beyond all creaturely reach, the light the hesychasts reported seeing in deep prayer could not be genuinely divine — it must be a created phenomenon, not God himself.

-Palamas's response: the light is real, it is divine, and the distinction between the divine essence (which no creature can see) and the divine energies (through which God genuinely communicates himself) preserves both divine transcendence and the genuine availability of divine encounter.
-The Tabor light is neither the divine essence — which would destroy any creature that encountered it — nor a created substitute for God.
+Palamas's response: the light is real, it is divine, and the distinction between the divine essence — forever inaccessible — and the divine energies — through which God genuinely communicates himself — preserves both divine transcendence and the genuine availability of divine encounter.
+The Tabor light is neither the divine essence nor a created substitute for God.
 It is the divine life as it radiates outward in the uncreated energies.

 This is what the disciples saw.
-This is what Symeon the New Theologian described in his Hymns of Divine Love.
+This is what Symeon the New Theologian described.
 This is what the tradition of hesychast prayer is oriented toward receiving.

-The Transfiguration is not a demonstration of something Christ could do.
+The Transfiguration is not a demonstration of something Christ could do that others cannot.
 It is a revelation of what Christ always was — and therefore a revelation of what the human nature he assumed is, in him, capable of becoming.

 August Light

-The feast falls in August in the Northern Hemisphere, in the fullness of summer, in the midst of the Dormition Fast.
-There is something fitting about this: the maximum physical light of the year becomes the occasion for contemplating the light that exceeds all physical light; the ripeness of summer fruit becomes the backdrop for the feast of divine abundance.
+The feast falls in August, at the fullness of summer, in the midst of the Dormition Fast.
+The maximum physical light of the year becomes the occasion for contemplating the light that exceeds all physical light.
+The ripeness of summer fruit becomes the backdrop for the feast of divine abundance.

 The blessing of grapes is traditionally associated with the Transfiguration in the Orthodox liturgical year — the first fruits of the harvest offered on the day that celebrates the first fruits of human deification in Christ.
 Matter and spirit, creation and transformation, the agricultural and the eschatological — the tradition weaves them together.